MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-policies.md

 ## Configuring policies

 For your clients to receive any events via PubSub, you must first configure the appropriate policies on the PubSub Policy page within Game Manager.
-To open this UI, navigate in a web browser to `https://developer.playfab.com/en-US/`*[your-title-id]*`/pubsub/policies` (replace *[your-title-id]* with the actual ID of your title).
+Open **Game Manager** and navigate to the **Settings** tab on the left, and then to the **PubSub** tab on the top.

 ![Screenshot of PubSub Policy configuration page.](images/pubsub-policy-list-ui.png)